MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-dns_query_raw_request.md

 Type: **[CHAR](/windows/win32/winprog/windows-data-types)\[\]**

+The address of the source of the DNS raw query.
 You can use the *maxSa* array in code that doesn't have the [SOCKADDR_INET](/windows/win32/api/ws2ipdef/ns-ws2ipdef-sockaddr_inet) type defined.

 ## -remarks